General Information for Campus Employers

 Non-BC individuals, including recent graduates of Boston College, may not be hired by way of the online PeopleSoft process.
 A Hire Form, which is available on the HRSC web site, is used for hiring these individuals.
 Also, if they are being hired for the first time as University employees, these non-BC students will need to bring their completed Form I-9 along with original documentation to the HRSC.
-BC students who graduate in May may be employed in a student job for the summer only.
-Non-BC students also are restricted to the same maximum number of hours per week, and other policies, as are BC students.
+BC students who graduate in May may be employed in a student job for the summer only; and, if a first-time University employee, that individual also will need to read, complete, and sign the Student Hours form.
+May graduates, as well as Non-BC students, will complete the Student Hours form when completing the Form I-9 process at the Human Resources Service Center at 129 Lake Street on the Brighton campus.
+In addition, they are also restricted to the same maximum number of hours per week, and other policies, as are BC students.

 Please contact the Office of Student Services if you have any questions concerning hourly wage student employment policies.